mooreds/docs-1/references/sql-operations.md

 ## Terms

-Operation - A Transposit [operation](https://github.com/transposit/docs/tree/bd5f32a0939712aa922771db9dd7254a1b17bb5e/get-started/terms/README.md#operations) in a data connector.
-This takes the place of a 'table' in SQL for relational databases.
+Operation: An [operation](../building/operations.md) in a data connection.
+This takes the place of a "table" in SQL for relational databases.

 Data source: part of a query that generates results.
 This is either an operation, a subquery, or a join statement.

-Result set - the list of results, or rows, produced by a query.
+Result set: the list of results, or rows, produced by a query.
 In Transposit, each result is a JSON object or array.

-Column - a field in a result.
+Column: a field in a result.

 ## Select statement